 The lawsuits against the manufacturer of IVC Filters allege the company did not adequately warn potential patients about the risks associated with IVC Filters.
 Some lawsuits have been filed because metal fragments broke off the IVC Filter and ended up damaging other organs.
 Other lawsuits allege that the manufacturer of the IVC Filter knew about the dangers of the filters yet failed to warn the general public.
 There seems to even be credibility to claims that the company forged an FDA employee’s signature in order to get FDA approval.

 What risks are associated with faulty IVC Filters?

 Many patients were injured when their IVC Filter moved from its original place.
 That means the device migrated and became stuck in places it was not supposed to be.
 If an IVC Filter migrates it could potentially damage other organs.
-If pieces of the IVC Filter become loose and goes into the bloodstream, the broken piece could seriously damage the heart and lungs.
+If pieces of the IVC Filter become loose and go into the bloodstream, the broken piece could seriously damage the heart and lungs.

 The IVC Filter is also believed to tear or erode the vein it is placed in.
 This can lead to serious vein damage that could potentially be deadly.
 Some lawsuits allege that the filter can also become blocked by clots, which could block the entire blood flow from the lower body to the heart.

 As of this point, it is unclear how many people have been killed and injured by defective IVC Filters.
 Some patients’ families may not even realize the IVC Filter was the cause of death.
 It is reasonable to believe that coroners could overlook the IVC Filter as a cause of death and may have related the death to another pulmonary issue.
 For that reason, we highly suggest you contact an IVC Filter lawyer to investigate whether or not your loved one’s death or injury was related to an IVC Filter.